 The contents of these posts, along with additional material, are now available in the book The OSHA Process Safety Standard: The 30-Year Update.
 Order information is provided here.
 The book is priced at $25 (U.S.).

 Previews of sections of this book are available for free download.

-Process Engineering and Safety Management
+Process Risk and Reliability Management

 Process Risk and Reliability Management provides comprehensive and practical guidance for the development and implementation of process safety management (PSM) programs.
 It covers design and operations.
 It shows how to improve not only safety but also reliability, environmental performance, quality and profitability.
 Techniques and principles are illustrated with numerous examples, chemical plants, refineries, transportation, pipelines, and offshore oil and gas.

 Plant Design and Operations provides practical guidance to do with the design, operation, and maintenance of process and energy facilities.
 The book is based on years of hands-on experience gathered during the design and operation of a wide range of facilities in many different types of industry including chemicals, refining, offshore oil and gas, and pipelines.
 The book helps managers, engineers, operators, and maintenance specialists with highly practical advice and guidance that can be used right away in working situations.

 The production of offshore oil and gas creates many hazards.
 The potential for fires and explosions is always present, weather conditions can be harsh, produced gas can contain the highly toxic hydrogen sulfide (H2S), the rigs and platforms are crowded with equipment and machinery, and - if there is an accident - there are few places to which to escape.
 Moreover, help is a long way away.